Missouri River Late April May Fly Fishing Forecast

 And there you have it.
 Our current and future situation here on Montana’s Missouri River.
 A comprehensive look at the months ahead.
 We love spring here in downtown Craig.
 It brings life to us after a damn cold winter.
 Friends, anglers, smiles, laughter, and the smell of trout…whitefish too!

-Give us a call at the shop on our Trout Hotline 730am til 8pm daily for more info if this does cover enough information.
+Give us a call at the shop on our Trout Hotline 8am for more info if this does cover enough information.
 And it may not.
 We love to talk about trout here at Headhunters Fly Shop.
 406-235-3447

 Headhunters is your source for entertainment, information, education and customer service on this one of a kind trout fishing resource.